MinaProtocol/mina/src/app/website/posts/scans.markdown

 - Space: $$O(R)$$

 We now have to keep parts of a tree around at each step.
-Since our trees have $$R$$ leaves, typical binary trees have $$2R-1$$ nodes when completed, and we have an extra layer, we actually use $$3R-1$$ nodes in the worst case.
+Since our trees have $$R$$ leaves, typical binary trees have $$2R-1$$ nodes when completed, and we have an extra layer, we actually use $$3R-1$$ nodes.

 ### Naive Periodic Scan